JayFoxRox/openswe1r/README.md

 OpenSWE1R is a number of projects related to "Star Wars: Episode 1 Racer".
 We foster a community which focuses on understanding and enhancing the original game.

-Our core-project is an Open-Source port of the game to the C programming language.
+Our main project is an Open-Source port of the game to the C programming language.

 ---